Home | Research | Teaching | Curriculum Vitæ | Miscellaneous

 During my time in Cambridge, I organized the weekly Junior Geometry Seminar, called Geometry Tea.
 See here for up-to-date infos.
-Also, I was based at Trinity Hall and I am a member of the Trinity Hall Chapel Choir (THCC).
+Also, I was based at Trinity Hall and I was a member of the Trinity Hall Chapel Choir (THCC).
 In 2014, we recorded our debut CD in Brittany.
 In April 2016, we recorded music by Henry Purcell, which is now available here and at any decent CD shop.